Your Website Is Costing You Customers: 7 Silent Conversion Killers

 I couldn't find their pricing.
 I couldn't figure out what they actually did.
 I gave up after 90 seconds.

-If I'm a mystery shopper being paid to evaluate the site and I can't navigate it, your average stressed-out customer definitely can't.
+If a mystery shopper being paid to evaluate the site can't navigate it, your average stressed-out customer definitely can't.

 Keep navigation minimal: